Interpretation Services

 Oral Mode or Oral Transliteration

-The interpreter can be in the classroom or work remotely.
+The interpreter may work in person or remotely.

 Six individus s’affairent à améliorer un texte, imprimé sur une feuille géante.
 Graphisme vectoriel.